 - 1. Develop a comprehensive inventory of current watershed stewardship and education efforts underway within the watershed, including funding sources for each. - 2.
 Evaluate initiatives ongoing elsewhere within the state and the country. - 3.
 Analyze the feasibility of combining efforts and resources, where practical and beneficial, with existing community-based initiatives. - 4.
-Identify potential gaps and/or additional areas of - 5.
+Identify potential gaps and/or additional areas of focus. - 5.
 Continue existing programs and implement new individual programs based on availability of funding. - 6.
-Include hands-on activities, such as vegetation planting, invasive species removal, site tours, project demonstrations. and volunteer monitoring. - 7.
-Implement technical training for landowners, including for implementation of agricultural and silvicultural BMPs, as well as urban BMPs and pollution prevention practices.
+Include hands-on activities, such as vegetation planting, invasive species removal, site tours, project demonstrations, and volunteer monitoring. - 7.
+Implement technical training for landowners, including for implementation of agricultural and silvicultural BMPs, as well as urban BMPs and pollution prevention practices. - 8.
+Monitor program accomplishments and outcomes, including through feedback from participant and citizen surveys.